Welcome Break

-Welcome Break is a British motorway service station operator that operates 35 motorway service stations in the UK.
+Welcome Break Limited is a British motorway service station operator that operates 35 motorway service stations in England, Scotland and Wales.
 It is the second-largest motorway service area operator behind Moto.
 It also operates hotels and motels.
-It is a subsidiary of Applegreen.
+It is the UK arm of Irish motorways services operator Applegreen.

 History

 Opened in 1959, the service area at Newport Pagnell on the M1 motorway near Milton Keynes by Motorway Services Ltd was the company's first service area under the Forte name and was the second service area to be constructed on the fledgling UK motorway network, however it was still the first to open.
 The name "Welcome Break" came from a chain of rival restaurants to Little Chef, created by Allen Jones.
 These restaurants eventually either became Happy Eaters or closed.
 The name was brought back when Hanson Trust renamed Ross Food's service stations.
 The company's portfolio was expanded to five motorway service areas during periods under the ownership of the Imperial Group and subsequently the Hanson Trust before being purchased by Trusthouse Forte in 1986.
 Under this deal, the Welcome Break name was adopted across the entire estate, with Trusthouse Forte's sixteen existing service areas re-branded.